3 Healthy Party Food Ideas for 2023 Big Game Sunday

-2. Thai Chicken Satay – dipped lightly in peanut sauce – like this version featured from La Thai Uptown or see DIY recipe below.
-40% fewer calories and 75% less saturated fat compared to chicken tenders.
+2. Thai Chicken Satay: dipped lightly in peanut sauce (recipe below).
+Forty percent fewer calories and 75% less saturated fat compared to chicken tenders.

-3. Caprese Skewers like these from Martin Wine Cellar, threaded with cherry tomatoes, pesto-marinated Mozzarella cheese and Kalamata olives, make it easy to squeeze a dose of veggies into a delicious Super Bowl spread.
+3. Caprese Skewers: Thread skewer with cherry tomatoes, pesto-marinated mozzarella cheese and Kalamata olives.
+This makes it easy to squeeze a dose of veggies into a delicious Super Bowl spread.

-- Grilled vegetable platter served with pesto aioli (or or ranch dip made with Greek yogurt)
+- Grilled vegetable platter served with pesto aioli (or ranch dip made with Greek yogurt)

-- Green apple and asparagus spears served with creamy Stilton dip (or Opa Blue Cheese Greek yogurt dressing)
+- Green apple and asparagus spears served with vegan dip like Bitchin’ Sauce